-Under the bylaw, anyone keeping domestic pigeons in Toronto must:
+Under the Animals Bylaw, anyone keeping domestic pigeons in Toronto must:

-• Keep no more than 30 domestic pigeons on a property, with allowances for an increase to a maximum of 50 during breeding season (April to October).
+• Keep no more than 30 domestic pigeons on a property.
+This can increase to a maximum of 50 during breeding season (April to October).

 • Prohibit the pigeons from perching, roosting or resting on anyone’s property other than the owners.